Riverine Inputs and Direct Discharges (RID)

 In 2017 a report ‘Case study on normalisation and trend analyses for OSPAR RID data’ was published.
 It presents statistical methods for normalisation, trend analysis and breakpoint analysis and illustrates these methods on case studies.

-All data collected under the RID Programme are assessed on a regular basis at OSPAR level.
+All data collected under the RID Programme are collated in the RID database and are assessed on a regular basis at OSPAR level.
 The data are evaluated and published by OSPAR in yearly RID data reports.
 This follows agreed procedures set out in the Guidance on input trend assessment and the normalisation of loads and agreed statistical methods.
 The most recent scientific assessment of long-term trends in riverine inputs and direct discharges of hazardous pollutants to the OSPAR Maritime Area is the Riverine Inputs and Direct Discharges to Convention Waters OSPAR Contracting Parties' RID 2015 Data Report.